 How to get there

-Porto is well connected by Road to many major cities.
-It is a 3 hour drive to away from Lisbon via the A1.
+Porto is well connected by road to many major cities.
+It is a 3-hour drive away from Lisbon via the A1.

-Porto’s main railway station is Campanhã railway station, located in the eastern part of the city and connected to the lines of Douro, Minho and centre of Portugal.
-It
+Porto’s main railway station is Campanhã railway station, located in the eastern part of the city and connected to the lines of Douro, Minho and the centre of Portugal.

 Porto has hot summers with daytime temperatures just above 25° C. The warmest months to visit are June, July and August.

-From October to May, it rains quite rarely, From December to February, it can be milder in the day time with temperatures around 14/15 °C. The rains occur in periods of bad weather, which last a few days, and may be abundant.
+From October to May, it rains quite rarely.
+From December to February, it can be milder in the daytime with temperatures of around 14/15 °C. Rain occurs in periods of bad weather, which last a few days and may be abundant.

 Other reasons why Porto has become a great place for foreign investment include the following:

 Porto is safe, welcoming, and culturally diverse.
 The warm climate, along with low cost of living and stable social climate, makes Porto a very attractive proposition for entrepreneurs and investors from around the world.

 - Transport links: